qodesmith/typer/README.md

 Typer.js has *no library dependencies* so just slap it on your page and go.
 (We still love you, [jQuery](https://cdnjs.com/libraries/jquery/).)

 In short...
-Typer.js can type individual characters, unicode, whole words, half words, HTML elements, erase stuff, go fast, go slow, make new lines, fire events, listen to events, and make julienne fries in minutes.
+Typer.js can type regular characters, [unicode](http://dev.w3.org/html5/html-author/charref) [characters](http://unicode-table.com/en/), whole words, half words, HTML elements, erase stuff, go fast, go slow, make new lines, fire events, listen to events, run functions, and make julienne fries in minutes.

 ## Installation